Lenovo unveils world’s first foldable PC, coming in 2020

 Use cases

-Here’s Lenovo’s pitch:
+Here’s Lenovo’s official pitch:

 Made for highly mobile, tech-savvy professionals who demand the best tools, the new foldable PC joins the premium ThinkPad X1 family, promising that the unprecedented portability will in no way compromise productivity and reliability.
 This is not a phone, tablet, or familiar hybrid; this is a full-fledged laptop with a foldable screen.